-The net GF budget for the year was set at £137.422m.
+The net GF budget for the year was set at £137.391m.
 This excludes funding for schools, which is provided via the Dedicated Schools Grant (DSG).

-Although the overall budget was delivered and funds made available to transfer to reserves, there remain significant variations between Groups.
-As per the national position, the ageing population supported by Adult Social Care continues to place additional financial demands on the Council.
+Although the overall budget was delivered and funds made available to transfer to reserves from one-off receipts, there remain significant variations between Groups.
+The Commission function of Adult Social Care continues to place additional financial demands on the Council.
 However funding was able to be released from central contingencies that largely compensated.